 On Thursday, April 17, BmoreArt hosted a Connect + Collect panel with Doreen Bolger, former director of the Baltimore Museum of Art and a serious collector of Baltimore-based art, with Taha Heydari, an Iranian-born painter and MICA graduate living in Baltimore, with Cara Ober as moderator.
 We discussed a wide variety of topics, including ethical relationships between artists, collectors, and galleries; strategies for exhibiting across the country and internationally; collecting at Baltimore-based art auctions and municipal galleries; and the great importance of showing up.
 Our panel was followed by a reception in The Showroom, providing a chance for artists, collectors, and friends to meet and mingle.

-For those unable to attend the event, we are archiving each talk with photos by Jill Fannon so that other artists and collectors may benefit from the conversation.
-(Side Note: we are hosting our fourth and last C+C of the season on Wednesday, June 12, and we hope you will join us.
-Ticket info here!)
+For those unable to attend the event, we have archived each talk so that other artists and collectors may benefit from the conversation.

 Suzy Kopf: Good evening.
 My name is Suzy Kopf and I’m the director of sales and marketing here at BmoreArt.
 We wanted to take a little time in the beginning tonight and walk you through some of the other things that we do at BmoreArt, in addition to Connect + Collect.
 Suzy Kopf: In addition to the publishing that we do, we are a resource for the city and art community.
 I have been collecting all the information that I can and compiling it into a resource guide on the website.
 If you are an art space or you work with or for artists, you should be listed.
 Just send me an email and we can add you.